gdavidbutler/decisionTableCompiler/README.md

 **Metadata Completeness:**
 The pseudocode contains everything needed for diagram generation:
-- All variable names and their possible values (I, O)
+- All names and their possible values (I, O)
 - Complete control flow graph (labels and jumps)
 - Decision conditions with explicit comparisons
 - Complexity metric (D) for documentation